This Day In Music: October 26

 October 26, 1967 ~ Punk bassist, banjoist, guitarist, singer Jeff Pinkus, full name Jeffrey David Pinkus, born ~ Best known as member of the Butthole Surfers from 1985 through 1994, including on the acclaimed albums Locust Abortion Technician and its follow-up Hairway To Steven.
 Pinkus has also worked with the Flaming Lips, Helios Creed, Daddy Longhead, Honky, the Melvins, and Supersuckers

 October 26, 1967 ~ Singer, guitarist Keith Urban, full name Keith Lionel Urban, born in Wangarei, New Zealand ~ Member of the Ranch.
 As a solo artist gained attention with his 1999 eponymous Keith Urban album, spawning the hit But For The Grace Of God.
 Has recorded to commercial succes since.
-Also known for songs such as Where The Blacktop Ends, Who Wouldn't Want To Be Me, You're My Better Half, Making Memories Of Us, Tonight I Wanna Cry, Everybody, Only You Can Love Me This Way, I'm In, Long Hot Sommer, We Were Us with Miranda Lambert and The Fighter featuring Carrie Underwood, all of which reach the top 10 Billboard Country.
-Has also collaborated with Julia Michaels, P!nk, Dolly Parton, Nelly Furtado, Emily West, Tim McGraw, Taylor Swift, Thomas Rhett, Reba McEntire, Nile Rodgers, Pitbull, the Dixie Chicks, Tim Wilson, Olivia Newton-John, Trisha Yearwood, Buddy Guy, John Fogerty, Colt Ford, Jason Derülo, Kasey Chambers, and others
+Also known for songs such as Where The Blacktop Ends, Who Wouldn't Want To Be Me, You're My Better Half, Making Memories Of Us, Tonight I Wanna Cry, Everybody, Only You Can Love Me This Way, I'm In, Long Hot Sommer, We Were Us with Miranda Lambert, and The Fighter featuring Carrie Underwood, all of which reach the top 10 Billboard Country.
+Has also collaborated with Julia Michaels, P!nk, Dolly Parton, Nelly Furtado, Emily West, Tim McGraw, Taylor Swift, Thomas Rhett, Reba McEntire, Nile Rodgers, Pitbull, the Dixie Chicks, Tim Wilson, Olivia Newton-John, Trisha Yearwood, Buddy Guy, John Fogerty, Colt Ford, Jason Derülo, and Kasey Chambers

-October 26, 1966 ~ Alma Angela Cohen, commonly known as pop, traditional pop singer Alma Cogan, passed away in London, UK ~ Dubbed “the Girl with the Giggle in her Voice” Cogan was the highest paid British female singer of her day.
+October 26, 1966 ~ Alma Angela Cohen, commonly known as traditional pop singer Alma Cogan, passed away in London, UK ~ Dubbed “the Girl with the Giggle in her Voice”, Cogan was the highest paid British female singer of her day.
 Known best for covers of popular American hits, especially those recorded by Rosemary Clooney, Teresa Brewer, Joni James and Dinah Shore.
 Would fall out of fashion by the 1960s, considered too square for the era.
-Well known songs include Bell Bottom Blues, Little Things Mean A Lot, I Can't Tell A Waltz From A Tango, and perhaps her best known Dreamboat, the latter topping the charts in her native UK in 1955 ~ Cohen was born in 1932
+Well known songs include Bell Bottom Blues, Little Things Mean A Lot, I Can't Tell A Waltz From A Tango, and perhaps her best known Dreamboat, the latter topping the UK charts in in 1955 ~ Cohen was born in 1932

 October 26, 1966 ~ Jessie Mae Booker, commonly known as R&B, pop songwriter Jessie Mae Robinson, passed away in Los Angeles, California, USA ~ One of the first black songwriters to break the colour barrier.
-Wrote or co-wrote numerous 1940s, 1950s hits recorded by artists such as Charles Brown (Black Night), Eddie Cleanhead Vinson (Cleanhead Blues, Old Maid Boogie), Amos Milburn (Tears Tears Tears), Patti Page (I Went To Your Wedding), Elvis Presley (Let's Have A Party), Jo Stafford (Keep It A Secret), and others ~ Booker was born in 1918
+Wrote or co-wrote numerous 1940s, 1950s hits recorded by artists such as Charles Brown (Black Night), Eddie Cleanhead Vinson (Cleanhead Blues, Old Maid Boogie), Amos Milburn (Tears Tears Tears), Patti Page (I Went To Your Wedding), Elvis Presley (Let's Have A Party), and Jo Stafford (Keep It A Secret) ~ Booker was born in 1918

 October 26, 1965 ~ British rockers the Rolling Stones record As Tears Go By at IBS, London, UK ~ Written by Mick Jagger, Keith Richards and Andrew Loog Oldham, the latter also serving as producer.
 Released later the same year in the USA, paired with Gotta Get Away as the B-side.
 Released early 1966 in the UK as the B-side of 19th Nervous Breakdown